 If you like the idea of a more arcadey shooter with a challenging but oh-so-satisfying base-building component, Fortnite is the obvious choice.
 But if you tend toward shooters that are slow and tense, like most military sims, PUBG is the way to go.
 The reality is that either game is worth your time and both can be enjoyed alongside the other.

 If you're still on the fence, start with Fortnite.
 Being free-to-play means you can try it out with no risk and get a feel for whether the overarching battle royale game mode is your cup of tea.
 It can be a tad overwhelming and tense when you're in the top ten, fighting for your life.
 If Fortnite's cartoonish charms put you off but you still like the idea of battle royales, then PUBG is the one you should try next.
-Or check out the current and upcoming battle royale games of 2018 to get a feel for what else the genre has to offer.
+Or check out the current and upcoming battle royale games to get a feel for what else the genre has to offer.